-Patients are instructed to continue to take care of themselves with:
+It's normal to feel this way.
+Continue to take care of yourself with:

 - Adequate sleep

 - Proper nutrition

-- Avoidance of drugs, alcohol and cigarette smoking that might have a negative effect on the grieving process
+- Avoidance of drugs and alcohol, and cigarette smoking ― all of which might negatively affect the grieving process

-Most patients who experience ectopic pregnancy and treatment will achieve a successful pregnancy in the future, even if they’ve lost one fallopian tube as part of the therapy.
-There is a 10 percent risk of recurrence, which is why it’s important to work with your provider when planning for a future pregnancy.
+Most women who experience ectopic pregnancy and treatment will achieve a successful pregnancy in the future, even if they've lost one fallopian tube as part of the therapy.
+There is a 10% risk of recurrence, which is why it's important to work with your health care team when planning for a future pregnancy.
 Also, early documentation of an intrauterine gestational sac is of paramount importance.

-Since fertility treatments are risk factors for ectopic pregnancy and since ectopic pregnancy is a risk factor for another ectopic pregnancy, treatment of ectopic pregnancy and its effect on fertility is a complex issue.
+Since fertility treatments are risk factors for ectopic pregnancy and since ectopic pregnancy is a risk factor for another ectopic pregnancy, treatment of ectopic pregnancy and how that treatment affects fertility is a complex issue.

-Studies that have looked at the difference in fertility after treatment of ectopic pregnancy showed that medical treatment of early ectopic pregnancies with medication, compared to fallopian-tube-sparing surgical treatment, had no adverse fertility outcome.
+Studies that have looked at the difference in fertility after treatment of ectopic pregnancy showed that medical treatment of early ectopic pregnancies with medication, compared to surgical treatments sparing the fallopian tube, had no adverse fertility outcome.

-Also, patients who were treated with fallopian-tube-sparing surgery and fallopian tube removal surgery had almost the same rate of pregnancy after treatment, given the other fallopian tube is healthy.
+Also, women who were treated with surgery that spared the fallopian tubes and fallopian tube removal surgery had almost the same rate of pregnancy after treatment, given the other fallopian tube is healthy.

-In the event that the other fallopian tube is either damaged or absent, it’s better to try to spare the fallopian tube to maximize fertility potential, with the slight increased risk of recurrence.
-In the event of severe damage of the tube and need for its removal, the patient’s reproductive potential with no functional fallopian tubes will be severely compromised.
+In the event the other fallopian tube is damaged or absent, it's better to try to spare the fallopian tube to maximize fertility potential, with the slight increased risk of recurrence.
+In the event of severe damage of the tube and need for its removal, the reproductive potential with no functional fallopian tubes will be severely compromised.
 If this is the case, fertility treatments like in vitro fertilization will be the only way to achieve pregnancy.Tarek Khalife, M.D., is an OB-GYN in Mankato and New Prague, Minnesota.